Function Arguments in the lulu Library

 - The

-module looks up that first string argument “>” in its table and finds a corresponding valuefunction(x,y) return x > y end
+callablemodule looks up that first string argument “>” in its table and finds a corresponding valuefunction(x,y) return x > y end, a function of two argumentsxandy. - Then

-for the first argument and passing any trailing arguments it received after that.
-There was just one of those — the number0
+take_ifcalls that function asfun(a[i], ...)iterating through the elements ofafor the first argument and passing any trailing arguments it received after that.
+There was just one of those — the number0.

 callable.lambda(str, issue_warnings)